WendellAdriel/laravel-exa/README.md

 ### Support

 * `Formatter` - Class that provides common values in constants and methods to format data in your application.
-* `Datatable` - Class that provides functions for manual paginating, sorting and filtering data.
+* `Datatable` - Class that provides functions for paginating, sorting and filtering data.
 * `ChangeAction` - Enum used by the `LogChanges` Trait.
 * `SortOption` - Enum for the sort order used by the `DatatableDTO`.